 Employees or any other person wishing to raise a concern should call the Human Resources department in any of the following circumstances:-

-- You suspect a person acting on behalf of The Business Incentives Group is seeking to exploit another in a way which could amount to modern slavery;
+- You suspect a person acting on behalf of Promotional Warehouse is seeking to exploit another in a way which could amount to modern slavery;

 - You suspect that a person acting on behalf of one of our suppliers is seeking to exploit another in a way which could amount to modern slavery;

-- You have received an approach from a person acting on behalf of The Business Incentives Group who has invited you to participate in acts which could result in offences under the Modern Slavery Act 2015 being committed;
+- You have received an approach from a person acting on behalf of Promotional Warehouse who has invited you to participate in acts which could result in offences under the Modern Slavery Act 2015 being committed;

-- You have information which leads to the rational conclusion that a person acting on behalf of The Business Incentives Group or a supplier is preparing to commit, is committing or has committed an act in contravention of the Modern Slavery Act 2015.
+- You have information which leads to the rational conclusion that a person acting on behalf of Promotional Warehouse or a supplier is preparing to commit, is committing or has committed an act in contravention of the Modern Slavery Act 2015.

 The source of reports will be kept confidential, save to the extent that our maintaining that secrecy or the anonymity of the source is not permitted by law, or is not consistent with our maintaining our adequate procedures for the prevention of modern slavery being committed on our behalf or in any element of our supply chain.